About the Compact with Africa

 African countries, with the support of development partners and international organizations (IOs), have been working for many years to tackle impediments to private investment across the continent—at the national, regional, and pan-African levels.
 Much knowledge has been accumulated in this process on the wide range of issues that need to be addressed to boost investment levels.
-The CwA initiative is based on the premise that significant progress can be achieved through an integrated granular analysis of the obstacles/market failures in both host and potential investor countries impeding private investment in African economies.
+The CwA initiative is based on the premise that significant progress can be achieved through a coordinated and country-specific analysis of the obstacles and market failures impeding private investment in African economies.
 It brings together the analytical perspectives of governments, would-be investors, and IOs with extensive operational experience in Africa and deals with concrete situations rather than generic cases.
 This analysis allows identifying key policy actions that can be taken by the various public sector actors, backed by a joint commitment of both African countries and development partners to implement these reforms.
-These actions would form the basis for compacts between interested African countries and donor/investor countries, with the expectation that implementation of a coherent set of measures will produce a powerful signal, leading to a change in risk-adjusted expected returns for investors—and an ensuing surge in investment, in particular from private sources.
+These actions form the basis for Compacts between interested African countries and partner countries from the G20 and beyond, with the expectation that implementation of a coherent set of measures provides a powerful signal, leading to a change in risk-adjusted expected returns for investors and an ensuing surge in investment, in particular from private sources.
 The driving force behind the Compact is African ownership, not Western prescription.
 But it is not only a commitment device for African countries, but also for G20 and IOs, making shared responsibilities of all stakeholders transparent.

-How will the initiative take shape?
+How does the initiative work?

 Three IOs with extensive operational experience across Africa—the African Development Bank (AfDB), the International Monetary Fund (IMF), and the World Bank Group (WBG)—worked together to identify important issues that typically need to be tackled.
 Other IOs with specialist expertise were also drawn into this exercise where warranted.
-This exercise, synthesizing available knowledge, provided an illustrative set of principles and tools that will help inform diagnostic work and policy assessments at the country level, to be conducted by African governments, potential partner countries, IOs, and other institutions with relevant expertise.
+This exercise, synthesizing available knowledge, provided an illustrative set of principles and tools that help inform diagnostic work and policy assessments at the country level, to be conducted by African governments, potential partner countries, IOs, and other institutions with relevant expertise.

-1. the macroeconomic environment for investment, covering economic policies to maintain macro-stability and ensure adequate public infrastructure provision;
+- the macroeconomic environment for investment, covering economic policies to maintain macro-stability and ensure adequate public infrastructure provision;

-2. the business environment in which firms operate, including the general climate for private business, regulatory practices and predictability, sectoral policies, support for project preparation, and state capacity to operate public-private partnerships; and
+- the business environment in which firms operate, including the general climate for private business, regulatory practices and predictability, sectoral policies, support for project preparation, and state capacity to operate public-private partnerships; and

 Participating countries will benefit in several ways:

-• they will be sending a strong signal to private investors about their interest in attracting investment and undertaking the needed reforms; the G-20 will ensure high political visibility and raise investor awareness and confidence;
+they will be sending a strong signal to private investors about their interest in attracting investment and undertaking the needed reforms; the G20 will ensure high political visibility and raise investor awareness and confidence;

 African countries commit to working closely with the IOs on developing a nationally-owned reform agenda targeted at attracting investment and on developing mutually-agreed compacts with development partners.
 Respective reform measures cover the macroeconomic, business and financing framework.
 The commitments are regularly monitored at the margins of the IMF/WB meetings every six month.